Tom1358/tower_tools/README.md

 4. At heroku.com, go to the Resources tab, and type in Postgres.
 Select Heroku Postgres, and Submit.
 This will install Postgres, as a permanent db (rather than the ephemeral default db that Django provides, SQLite3).
 5. Confirm at heroku.com in Settings > Config Vars that there is the link for the new db available.
 6. In the GitHub CLI, you can confirm the Heroku app has the Postgres db by logging in (heroku login -i) and the command heroku addons.
 Then, use PIP3 to install dj_database_url (allows us to parse the db that Heroku has created).
-7. In settings.py, in the DATABASES section, remove the original SQLite3 code, and include the Heroku Postgres Databased URL ('default': dj_database_url.parse(...)), and
+7. In settings.py, in the DATABASES section, remove the original SQLite3 code, include the Heroku Postgres Databased URL ('default': dj_database_url.parse(...)), and import dj_database_url at the top.
+8. Run migrations (python3 manage.py migrate) to ensure that this new db is linked up and working.
+This will then populate it with the data.